eclipse-leda/leda-contrib-self-update-agent/docs/migration_guide.md

 # Migration guide from YAML payloads to JSON (bfb) protocol

 ## Background
-Communication protocol between SUA and backend was extended to support vehicle orchestration for large quantities of devices.
+The communication protocol between SUA and backend was extended to support vehicle orchestration for large quantities of devices.
 Key differences are:
 * Transition from YAML to JSON
 * Fine-grained API (command-based approach instead of single-shot self-update)
-* Extension of statuses (for detailed reflection of success, progress or failure) Some fiels are not relevant anymore meanwhile new were introduced.
-Below is a brief comparison between YAML and JSON messages.
+* Extension of statuses (for detailed reflection of success, progress or failure) Some fields are not relevant anymore meanwhile new were introduced.
+Below is a brief comparison between messages in YAML and in JSON format.

 ### Transition guide for current state message
-From the current state message in YAML payload there is only 1 field 'bundleVersion' which is relevant and corresponding field in JSON is 'version' in 'softwareNodes' for the device image (actual name could differ depending on distro configuration):
+From the current state message in YAML payload there is only one field 'bundleVersion' which is relevant.
+The corresponding fields in JSON are 'version' in 'softwareNodes' for the device image. *NOTE*: actual name could differ depending on distro configuration.
 ```
 apiVersion: sdv.eclipse.org/v1
 kind: SelfUpdateBundle